Betts House (Cincinnati, Ohio): Decline and Decay

 The once densely populated West End suffered immensely from depopulation; however, it was not long before African Americans began to migrate to the neighborhood.
 By the beginning of the 20th-century, the area had become the cultural center for African Americans in Cincinnati, and was a major source of nightlife entertainment.
-The Cotton Club, a jazz establishment named after the famed Cotton Club in Harlem, called the vibrant neighborhood home.
+The Cotton Club, a jazz establishment named after the famed Cotton Club in Harlem, called the neighborhood home.

-Unfortunately, that prosperity did not last for long.
-By the 1950s, the city of Cincinnati was struggling, as people once again flocked to nearby suburbs.
+Unfortunately, that era did not last for long.
+By the 1950s, the city of Cincinnati was struggling as residents once again left to nearby suburbs.
 In an effort to revitalize the downtown area, the City Council devised a plan centered on highway construction.
 The Kenyon-Barr neighborhood, home to around 25,000 low-income people, was selected for the construction of I-75.
-Between the late 1950s and early 1960s, almost 1,000 structures were demolished in the name of “urban renewal” leaving many of the neighborhood's African American residents without a place to call home.
+Between the late 1950s and early 1960s, almost 1,000 structures were demolished in the name of “urban renewal” leaving many of the neighborhood's African American residents homeless.

 In the decades that followed, the West End fell into a state of decay.
-Many of its once stately homes, including the Betts House, lay vacant for much of the 1970s and 1980s when visions of a bustling Queensgate failed to come to fruition.
+Many of its older homes, including the Betts House, lay vacant for much of the 1970s and 1980s when urban renewal plans for Queensgate failed.

 Martha Tuttle

-In 1988, Martha Tuttle, a descendant of William Betts, created a coalition of concerned citizens in an effort to save her ancestral home.
-Thankfully, in 1990, they were able to secure the home, and undertook a costly renovation to restore the property to livable condition.
+In 1988, Martha Tuttle, a descendant of William Betts, created a coalition of concerned citizens in an effort to save the house.
+Two years later, in 1990, they were able to secure the home, and undertook a costly renovation to restore the property to livable condition.
 For several years following the renovation, the Betts House served as a small apartment complex.

 The National Society of Colonial Dames of America in the State of Ohio (NSCDA-OH) became the sole owners of the property in 1994.
 In 1996, the Betts House was opened to the public as a historic house museum, with exhibits and programs focused on the built environment and early Cincinnati history.
-The home also serves as the headquarters for the NSCDA-OH.